Sid was born Tuesday September 25th 1973 on Crown St in the city of Sydney, Australia to Ecuadorian immigrants Tito and

-In 2003 Sidney also began to thrive in the realm of public speaking and preaching.
+In 2003 Sidney also began to thrive in the realm of public speaking.
 Encouraging and inspiring lives, he went on to become one of the key leading regional and national youth communicators throughout Australia.

 In 2009 he was married to his best friend, Anna-Mei Afoke.

-Currently, Sid is working as a full time artist, an advocate for international apparel label RVCA, an ambassador / influencer for Adidas, Sony, Copic & Taubmans, husband and father to his beloved daughters, Skylar-Lovelle & Sianna-Lovelle.
+Currently, Sid is working as a full time artist, an ambassador / influencer for international brands RVCA, Adidas, Sony, G-Shock, Copic Markers & MTN Colors, husband to Anna-Mei and father to his beloved daughters, Skylar-Lovelle & Sianna-Lovelle.